Research Interests

 I study the mathematical and algorithmic foundations of machine learning and AI, drawing on optimal transport, information theory, statistics, and optimization.
 My current interests include:

-Optimal transport theory and the Gromov-Wasserstein (GW) problem: geometry, statistics, algorithms, and alignment of heterogeneous data.
+Optimal transport theory and the Gromov-Wasserstein (GW) problem: Geometry, statistics, algorithms, and alignment of heterogeneous data.

-Information theory (including quantum information theory): learning, privacy, security, and information-theoretic foundations of modern AI.
+Information theory (including quantum information theory): Learning, privacy, security, and information-theoretic foundations of modern AI.

-Robust statistics and decision-making: inference and learning under local (perturbations) and global (outliers) data contamination.
+Robust statistics and decision-making: Inference and learning under local (perturbations) and global (outliers) data contamination.

 My research is supported by the NSF CAREER Award, an NSF DMS Grant, an NSF-BSF CIF Grant, and the IBM University Award.